 When the river level rises, the river water backs up into the outfall pipe and is prevented from flowing into the combined sewer by the flap gate.
-The excess flow over the weir will rise in conjunction with the rise in river level and flow into the FPS wetwell.
-If the river is above activation level and the station has been activated the pumps start sequentially as water level rises in the wet well.
+The excess flow over the weir will rise up to river level and flow into the FPS wetwell.
+If the station has been activated the pumps start sequentially as water level rises in the wet well.